There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 8) Tour The City On The City Circle Tram Or Tourist Shuttle Bus

-The tram is actually a very cool way of travelling between the city’s major attractions.
+The tram is actually a very cool way of travelling between the major Melbourne attractions.
 It will drop you at sites such as Fed Square, Parliament House and the fascinating Melbourne Aquarium.

 Trams run every 12 minutes, but the hours vary dependent on the day.
 Between Sunday and Wednesday you can jump on from 10am until 6pm.
 From Thursday to Saturday they go on until 9pm.